calc_stats

 If type

-is a single character string, then a data.frame is returned.
+is a single character string, then a subclass of data.frame is

 If type

-a list with the calculated statistics (with entries being data.frames) is
+subclass of list with the calculated statistics is returned.
+The list will

 method).